 The Niagara Falls State Park includes several island parks right in the middle of the Falls and rapids.
 Bridges lead to many of these beautiful parks, which feature spectacular scenic views.
 Goat Island, the largest of the island parks, also features parking, picnic facilities, a restaurant overlooking the Falls, snack bars, gift shops, rest rooms and the popular Cave of the Winds Trip.
-The Niagara Gorge Discovery Center, a short distance down river, provides visitors with an understanding of the geology and geologic history of the Falls.

 All areas within the Niagara Falls State Park are accessible to pedestrians and motor traffic.
 During the busier months, the Niagara Scenic Trolley circulates throughout the park as well.
 This trolley runs continuously, permitting tourists to disembark and rejoin the circuit at many points of interest.
 Even with all the improvements, the Olmsted ideal is still pursued.
 A special committee works constantly to insure that the areas surrounding the Falls remain as natural and as close to the original design as possible.